-Project DVORA at JFS works with survivors of gender-based violence, including intimate partner violence and sexual assault.
-We help survivors who are currently involved in an abusive relationship, actively exiting an abusive relationship, or still experiencing abuse from a previous relationship (for example, co-parenting with an ex-partner).
-Our program also strives to guide and empower the community in responding to gender-based violence.
-We offer prevention programs and trainings to local schools, rabbis, and other community leaders.
+Project DVORA works with survivors of intimate partner violence.
+We help those who are currently in an abusive relationship, actively exiting an abusive relationship or still experiencing abuse from a previous relationship.
+And we work with the community to help respond to domestic violence, by offering prevention programs and trainings to schools, rabbis, and other community leaders.

 We also support a small number of community members who need legal help with civil scenarios, although the community need is great.
 Project DVORA is a small team with two full time advocates and one lead advocate, and a staff attorney.
 We are immensely grateful for our partner organizations in King County who can support a much larger number of people seeking help.

 One of the unique and immensely helpful aspects of Project DVORA is our ability to provide what’s called “flexible financial assistance” to people in abusive relationships.
 With generous donors and community support, we can offer financial assistance to survivors of intimate partner violence which allows them and their families to re-stabilize after leaving an abusive relationship.
 As I wrote in my last blog post, Project DVORA can assist survivors with exactly what they need when flexible financial assistance is made possible.
 Instead of saying, “We only have funding for housing”, we can say, “What do you need help with”? and explore the options together.
 And if the survivor needs help with medical bills so she can get her insulin, then we can do that.
 If she needs help with groceries until she can connect with government assistance, we can do that too.